LACMA

 Curatorial Notes

 This painting depicts a scene from the life of Saint Francis in which the pope presents him with the written rule of the Franciscan order in 1223.
-Luis Berrueco, who descended from a prominent dynasty of painters in Puebla, created the work during a turbulent time for Mexico’s church, when the authority of the mendicant orders was under siege.
-The picture was likely commissioned as a declaration of the power of the regular orders and their role in the religious life of New Spain, which included the administration of Indigenous parishes.
+Francis’s trusted companion, Brother Leo, appears at the left looking out at the viewer.
+Luis Berrueco, who descended from a prominent dynasty of painters in Puebla, created this work during a turbulent time in the history of Mexico’s church, when the authority of the Franciscans was under siege.
+The picture can be read as a declaration of the power of the mendicant orders and their role in the religious life of New Spain, which included the administration of Indigenous parishes.

 Provenance